FeSens/gqlite/README.md

 # GQLite – A Tiny Embedded Graph Database in C

 GQLite is an educational, *light-weight* graph database implemented in plain C on top of [RocksDB](https://github.com/facebook/rocksdb).
-It supports a **minimal subset of Cypher** (Neo4j’s query language) and ships with a small CLI for experimentation, a public C API, and an automated test-suite.
+It supports a **minimal subset of Cypher** (Neo4j’s query language) and ships with a small CLI for experimentation, a public C API, an automated test-suite, and a Python-based web visualizer for querying and visualizing graphs.

 ---